pherbke/seneca/README.md

 The Seneca project integrates the following core components:

 ### Threshold Signature Schemes (TSS)
 Seneca employs Threshold Signature Schemes to decentralize the credential issuance process.
 TSS allows a distributed group of issuers to collaboratively sign credentials without any single issuer holding complete control.
 This approach enhances the security and trustworthiness of the credentialing system by eliminating single points of failure.
+Additionally, a consortium of issuers maintains the status of verifiable credentials in real-time.
+The status of credentials is stored on decentralized data structures such as IPFS.

 ### Zero-Knowledge Proofs (ZKP)
 Zero-Knowledge Proofs are utilized in Seneca to enable the privacy-preserving verification of credentials.
 With ZKP, users can prove the validity of their credentials without revealing any additional information, ensuring that personal data remains secure during the verification process.
 This component is crucial for maintaining user anonymity while still providing verifiable claims.